hakimkac99/hadoop-ecosystem/README.md

         * Run HDFS commands : e.g. `hadoop fs -ls /`
     * By creating another hadoop client container and connecting it to the Namenode ...

-* It is also possible to interact with HDFS using the Namenode UI : http://localhost:9870/explorer.html
+* It is also possible to interact with HDFS using the HDFS browser UI : http://localhost:9870/explorer.html
     ![alt text](doc/hdfs-exporer-ui.png)

 #### 1.4.
 YARN (Yet another resource negotiator)